TomaszKandula/TokanPages/README.md

 ## CI/CD

 CI/CD is done via GitHub actions.
-Currentl only one pipeline is added and all the tests runs inside Docker the container.
+There are three scripts:

+1. [dev_build_test.yml](https://github.com/TomaszKandula/TokanPages/blob/dev/.github/workflows/dev_build_test.yml) - it builds .NET Core application and React application in Docker, then runs all the available tests (Frontend and Backend).
+Each PR will invoke this action.
+1. [dev_build_test_push.yml](https://github.com/TomaszKandula/TokanPages/blob/dev/.github/workflows/dev_build_test_push.yml) - it builds and tests both backend and frontend alongwith an Docker image so it can be later manually uploaded.
+1. [master_build_test_publish.yml](https://github.com/TomaszKandula/TokanPages/blob/dev/.github/workflows/master_build_test_publish.yml) - it builds, tests and publish Docker image to the Azure WebApp.

 ## End Note